gkarthik333/gkarthik333/README.md

-Hello I'm Karthik, an aspiring data analyst with a passion for extracting insights from data.
+👋 Hi, I'm Karthik, an aspiring data analyst with a passion for extracting insights from data.

 ## Skills